MosenzonTal/Azure-Exercise/README.md

 #### Deploy Template

-Before running the deployment command, **I have created a resource group** named: *talAzureTask* <br>
+Before running the deployment command, **I have created a resource group** named: *myResourceGroup* <br>
 with the following command: <br>

-`az group create --name talAzureTask  --location "Central US" `
+`az group create --name myResourceGroup  --location "Central US" `

 **After having a ResourceGroup we can now deploy the template:** <br>